konstantint/BreadboardBot/docs/examples/xiao_rgb_matrix.md

 The [Xiao RGB Matrix](https://www.seeedstudio.com/6x10-RGB-MATRIX-for-XIAO-p-5771.html) is a cute add-on for the Xiao microcontroller.
 It is intended to be plugged *into the back* of the microcontroller, but with a couple of long pin headers we can plug it into our breadboard suspended right above our microcontroller.

+This example looks nice on its own on the breadboard as well, without the wheels and all other parts of the robot.

 * **Wiring**

   The photo and wiring diagrams below show how to add the RGB matrix to the [Sonar line follower](line_follower_sonar.md) wiring configuration, but you can just as well start with the [base assembly](../assembly.md).